ZIP Code: Internet

 A 1978 proposal for a nationwide system of community networks suggested using ZIP Codes for routing.

 ZIP Code data is an integral part of dealer / store locator software on many websites, especially brick-and-click websites.
 This software processes a user-input ZIP Code and returns a list of store or business locations, usually in the order of increasing distance from the center of the input ZIP Code.
 As the ZIP Code system is confined to the U.S. Postal network, websites that require ZIP Codes cannot register customers outside the United States.
 Many sites will purchase postal code data of other countries or make allowances in cases where the ZIP Code is not recognized.

-ZIP Codes are regularly used on the Internet to provide a location in situations where an exact address is not necessary (or desirable) but the user's municipality or general location is needed.
+ZIP Codes are regularly used on the Internet to provide a location where an exact address is not necessary (or desirable) but the user's municipality or general location is needed.
 Examples (in addition to the store locator example listed above) include weather forecasts, television listings, local news, and online dating (most general-purpose sites, by default, search within a specified radius of a given ZIP Code, based on other users' entered ZIP Codes).

 Credit card security

 ZIP Codes are used in credit card authorization, specifically Address Verification System (AVS).
 When a merchant collects the entire address, the ZIP Code is an important part of AVS.
-In some cases, the ZIP Code is the only thing used for AVS, specifically where collecting a signature, or other information is infeasible, such as pay at the pump or vending machines.
+In some cases, the ZIP Code is the only thing used for AVS, specifically where collecting a signature or other information is infeasible, such as pay at the pump or vending machines.